Codeinwp/handbook-of-money/pages/introduction-to-investment.md

 You can stop here and put the surplus into saving that keep up with the inflation.
 This is mostly what the majority do. **You have reached the endgame.**

 At the endgame, you can make big decisions that can radically change your life in 7-30 years.
 You can save and live your life as it is or gamble them for higher risk (for a darker or brighter future).

+Some piece of knowledge from @ineagu

+>A rule that I always knew and it helped me is that there is no free lunch.
+There is no way that you do nothing that your money just grows by investing in whatever people are promoting nowadays.
+>Every investment has a risk, the higher the return, the higher the risk.
+>If you want to have an "edge", which means to earn more, with a lower risk you need to bring something to the table.
+>For e.g I am hoping for more return by investing in a wordpress plugin, because we do have the know-how and we'll put the work to get better than average results.